LishaZhu1996/Network_DataEngineer/network-pipeline/README.md

 ### Daily run (default)
 Processes the Airflow execution date (`ds`) automatically at 02:00 UTC.
+If some issue happens and fail the pipeline, the number of the retry is 3 and retry window is 5 mins.
 If Dag run multiple times per day, idempotent logic is applied using `overwrite_filter`.

 ### Backfill / reload